falconry/falcon/docs/user/recipes/request-id.rst

         def process_request(self, req, resp):
             ctx.request_id = str(uuid4())

+        # It may also be helpful to include the ID in the response
+        def process_response(self, req, resp, resource, req_succeeded):
+            resp.set_header('Request-ID', ctx.request_id)

-Alternatively if all of your application logic has access to the :ref:`request <request>` you can use the `context` object to store the ID.
+Alternatively, if all of your application logic has access to the :ref:`request
+<request>`, you can simply use the `context` object to store the ID:

 .. code:: python